open-models-platform/open-models-iecho/docs/docs/faq.md

 The model code, weights, and data are free.
-We are additionally hosting a free public instance of our best current model for as long as we can thanks to compute donation from Stability AI via LAION!
+We are additionally hosting a free public instance of our best current model for as long as we can thanks to compute donation from Stability AI via Open Models!

 </details>